Yes No Share to Facebook

 A Document Served Improperly May Be Deemed Served

 The Rules of the Small Claims Court, O. Reg.
-258/98, lack a rule specifically addressing what should happen when the intended recipient receives a document in a manner that falls outside these Rules.
-Accordingly, in such a circumstance, reference to the Rules of Civil Procedure, R.R.O.
+258/98, lack a specific rule dealing with the situation where the intended recipient receives a document in a manner outside of the prescribed Rules.
+Consequently, in such a scenario, it becomes essential to refer to the Rules of Civil Procedure, R.R.O.
 1990, Reg.
-194, becomes necessary; and whereas the Rules of Civil Procedure provide for validation of service, a Motion to Validate Service may be brought.
-The relevant Rules of the Small Claims Court as well as the relevant Rules of Civil Procedure state:
+194, where there is a provision for validating service via a Motion to Validate Service.
+The pertinent sections in the Rules of the Small Claims Court and the Rules of Civil Procedure are as follows:

 Matters Not Covered in Rules